emmawalshdev/living-landscapes/README.md

 The website was hosted on Github Pages.
 It was deployed by carrying out the following steps:

 1. login into Github.
-2. Select the respository from profile.
+2. Select the repository from the profile.
 3. go to 'settings' in the repository.
 4. In 'Github Pages' choose 'Master Branch' as Source and save.